RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

 Adding Files and Folders
 ==

-In <Var:ProductName> a project requires at least one translatable file.
+In Var:ProductName a project requires at least one translatable file.
 Translatable files can be, for example, Microsoft Word, PowerPoint, etc. documents.
 Beyond that, a project can also contain reference files.
 These are untranslatable (e.g. pictures), which can help translators do their job, as they may contain useful information.
 In addition to that a project can contain so-called localizable files.
-Localizable files cannot be processed by <Var:ProductName>.
+Localizable files cannot be processed by Var:ProductName.
 These can gain be, for example, bitmap graphics.
-However, these files contain localizable content (e.g. text in screenshots), which has to be handled outside of <Var:ProductName>.
+However, these files contain localizable content (e.g. text in screenshots), which has to be handled outside of Var:ProductName.
 For this, translators can enter the target strings, for example, in a separate text file (legend), or use a graphics program to handle the localizations.
 This chapter contains an example of how to add files to a project programmatically, and change the file usage to e.g. localizable.

 Implement the Function for Adding Files
 --